Our “Marge The Barge”

 Collection from Helsingborg (SE-25245 easy access through Denmark from Germany etc)

-I’d maybe consider a swap – what have you got?
+I’d consider a swap – any car considered as long as it’s got it’s test!
+What have you got?